 strength) above a certain value.

 If you're reading this from a PDF file, make sure you're reading the latest version of the documentation.
-Click the follwing link :material-pdf-box: Download PDF to download the latest version.
+Click Download PDF to get the latest version.

 However, we recommend you read this documenation from the website itself, which contains GIFs, higher quality images and better navigation options.
 PDF should only be used as an offline alternative.